stulp/dmpbbo/README.md

 # Why Python and C++?

 A part of the functionality of the C++ code has been mirrored in Python.
 The Python version is probably the better language for getting to know dmpbbo (especially if you do not know C++ ;-)  The C++ code is the better choice if you want to run dmpbbo on a real robot in a real-time environment.
+For now the Python code has not been documented well, please navigate the C++ documentation instead (class/function names have been kept consistent).

 ### Build Status